nfasano/nfasano/README.md

 ____________________________________________________________________________________________

 ### About me
-Experienced applied scientist at Princeton University with 6 years of leading data-driven research projects.
+Applied scientist at Princeton University with 6 years of experience leading data-driven research projects.
 I am currently looking for a full-time data science position at a mission-driven company, where I can apply my technical skills to solve challenging problems.

 ____________________________________________________________________________________________